Chapter 5:

 "These won't be enough to collapse it, but if you," he looked at Mia," hit them with a fireball, it might just do the trick."

-"Three… Two… One…" A searing flame that stole the oxygen from the room coalesced into a large ball at the tip of Mia's maple staff before shooting down the tunnel.
+"Three… Two… One…" A searing flame that stole the oxygen from the room coalesced into a raging sphere at the tip of Mia's maple staff before shooting down the tunnel.
 The bombs ignited as planned and the room shook as the tunnel collapsed.
 Fine, sandy dust spewed in and covered the party and a few small chunks of sandstone broke from the ceiling.
 In short, the plan went off without a hitch.

 "The explosion might draw more spiders, so stay on your guard."